JayRKyd/genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - the table should only inlcude nouns, verbs, adverbs, adjectives
 - Do not provide particles in the vocabuary table, student needs to figre the correct particles to use
 - The table of vocabular should only have the following columns: Spanish, English
+- ensure there are not repeats
+- if there is more than one version of a word, show the simplest example
 ### Sentence Structure
 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the sentence structure